What is Energy Storage?

 Solar panels and wind turbines at dusk

-Energy storage is “…the capture of energy produced at one time for use at a later time to reduce imbalances between energy demand and energy production.”
-[1] This can apply across the full spectrum of timebase and energy density, which means energy can be stored for nanoseconds or years and in applications ranging from picowatts to gigawatts of power.
+Energy storage is "the capture of energy produced at one time for use at a later time to reduce imbalances between energy demand and energy production."[1]
+This applies across the full spectrum of timescales and energy density, meaning energy can be stored for nanoseconds or years and in applications ranging from picowatts to gigawatts of power.

-The figures below compare utility-scale batteries to supplement solar photovoltaic (PV) energy capturing to the kind of board-level components that act as smaller, more temporary energy storage for filtering, bootstrap, (near) lossless energy commutation, resonance, and other circuit-level applications.
+The figures below compare utility-scale batteries used to support solar photovoltaic (PV) energy to board-level energy storage components for filtering, bootstrap, (near) lossless energy commutation, resonance, and other circuit-level applications.

 Solar panels (left) and circuit solution (right)